 Liz Schoch: professional midnight snacker

 Well, I am the proud owner of a Bachelor’s Degree in Dietetics, I have been a gluten-free vegetarian for 7 years, and although my credential are probably wowing you right now…that doesn’t tell you anything about me.

 The truth is, I have struggled with food for most of my life.
-My mom always says “we all have our cross to bear” and I’m pretty sure mine is solid chocolate…
+My mom used to say “we all have our cross to bear” and I’m pretty sure mine is made of solid chocolate…

 eating vs. dieting

 I have been either on or between diets since I was 13.
 By the time I was in high school I was mixing Slim-fast in a tupperware tumbler (remember those?) and trying to pass it off as chocolate milk.
 For the record, not one person believed it was chocolate milk.

 Once I started college, the pressure to be thin and attractive intensified.
 I was doing pageants to make scholarship money for tuition and I was recklessly yo-yo dieting.
 I began to love feeling hungry.
 Empty.
 Thin.
 The restriction never lasted and eventually my primal instincts would kick in and those pounds I so diligently removed would return.
 Eating, for me, was dangerous.

 I graduated from Michigan State University with a diet degree.
 That’s what it meant to me.
 My degree was an all access pass to everything weightloss related.
 It’s funny how no one questions your highly restrictive diet when you are a Nutritionist, except for other Nutritionists.